-Acronyms are abbreviations form from the initial letter(s) of individual words in phrases.
-True acronyms serve as pronounceable words (e.g., QUANTAS, ANZEC, NOW); others are technically called "initialism" (e.g., ECG, LDL).
+Acronyms are abbreviations formed from the initial letter(s) of individual words in phrases.
+True acronyms serve as pronouncable words (e.g. QANTAS, ANZAC, radar); others are technically called 'initialisms' (e.g. ECG, LDL).

-Contractions are abbreviations that include the first and last letters of a word (e.g., Ltd.).
+Contractions are abbreviations that include the first and last letters of a word (e.g. Ltd)